vakila/automerge.github.io/docs/tutorial/introduction.md

 # Introduction

 Before getting into the code, we suggest that you sit down for a few minutes to understand some core concepts.
-If you've used CRDTs before and know how they work, you can safely skip this step.
+If you've used CRDTs before and know how they work, you can safely skip this page.
 Although we may use terms that are specific to Automerge, these properties are fundamental to building any application using CRDTs.

 ## With or without the internet